The 30 seconds that follows the “what do you do?” question is one of the most commonly wasted marketing opportunities.

 You know [problem]?
 Well what we do is [solution].
 In fact [proof].

 Here’s a couple of examples:

-Insurance Sales: “You know how most people rarely review their insurance cover when their circumstances change?
-Well what I do is help people have peace of mind by ensuring their insurance cover always matches their current circumstances.
-In fact just last week a client of mine was robbed, but he was able to recover the full cost of the items he’d lost because his insurance cover was up to date.
+Insurance Sales: “You know how most people rarely review their insurance coverage when their circumstances change?
+Well, what I do is help people have peace of mind by ensuring their insurance cover always matches their current circumstances.
+In fact just last week a client of mine was robbed, but he was able to recover the full cost of the items he’d lost because his insurance coverage was up to date.

 This gives you a reliable formula to craft your elevator pitch while being customer/problem focused rather you/product focused.